toshitech/toshi-magento-plugin/README.md

 * Environment -> Switch between pulling in Live or Staging JS
 * Toshi Client API Keys + Server API Keys
 * Colour and Size Attributes to be used on Toshi -> Used within the API and frontend to indicate to Toshi what is used for colour and sizes.
-* Deffered Days -> Use for Deffer Shipping
+* Deferred Days -> Use for Defer Shipping

 **Create products**